santiagocasas/cosmomathica/README.md

 =======================

-In general, each one of the functions `CAMB`, `Transfer`, `Halofit`, `Class` and `CosmicEmu` returns a list of replacement rules containing the raw data as computed by the respective program.
+In general, each one of the functions `CAMB`, `Transfer`, `Halofit`, `Class` and `FrankenEmu` returns a list of replacement rules containing the raw data as computed by the respective program.
 See the notebook `demo.nb` for a demonstration.